chessenjoyer/welltory/README.md

-# welltory
+# Welltory
-Test task welltory
+Test task welltory.
+Write a python script that ranks customer reviews using the openai api